grpc/proposal/A72-open-telemetry-tracing.md

 Java has an issue of reporting decompressed message size upon receiving messages, as a workaround, on the client parent span and server span:
-* When the uncompressed size of some outbound data is revealed, add an Event with the following attributes:
+* When the uncompressed size of some inbound data is revealed, add an Event with name "Inbound message read" and the following attributes:
-  * key `message.event.type` with String value "RECEIVED"
+  * key `message.event.type` with string value "RECEIVED".
-  * key `message.message.id` with integer value seq no.
+  * key `message.message.id` with integer value of the seq no.
   * key `message.event.size.uncompressed` with integer value
-    of uncompressed message size
+    of uncompressed message size.

 ## Migrate from OpenCensus to OpenTelemetry